DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Street Art and Chad Mize Gallery

 St Pete is known for its street art.
 Even taking a wander around the city and admiring the murals and works of graffiti is an experience in itself.
-Make sure you pop around to the Chad Mize Gallery, a small but fascinating art gallery, located right next to Uptown Eats (owned by Chad's partner).
-We love seeing gay couples run side-by-side business ventures.
+The Chad Mize Gallery, a small but fascinating art gallery, used to be located right next to Uptown Eats (owned by Chad's partner).
+However, the space was only ever planned to be used for five years and now Uptown Eats has expanded into what was once the gallery space.

-They often run various exhibits, showcasing local queer artists.
-A recent exhibition featured several artists creating a work of art inspired by a decade.
+You can still see photos of previous exhibitions on the website, the gallery showcased local queer artists which was amazing.
+One previous exhibition featured several artists creating a work of art inspired by a decade.
 So, whether it was the classic look of the 50s, the funky 80s, or the hip 90s, wandering about felt like moving through a time portal.
 As well as the Say Gay exhibition, which commented on Florida’s controversial Don’t Say Gay Bill.
+While the gallery may be gone, you can still find excellent street art nearby!

 With over 350 days of sunlight each year, there isn’t really an excuse to not hit up the beach on your visit to St Petersburg.
 Found at the southernmost tip of St. Pete Beach, is the white sand beach town of Pass-A-Grille.
 It’s laidback and every bit as quaint as you’d expect a beach town to be.
 Each night, people gather there for the nightly bell chime at sunset (appropriately marked on their event calendar as Ding Dong).